Updated: Mar 4

 As many of you know Huntington’s disease isn’t on the public radar like other diseases such as AIDS, cancer and heart disease.
-Aside from folk singer Woodie Guthrie, who died of the disease in 1967 or Charles Sabine who was an NBC news reporter, Huntington’s has no celebrity connection like Michael J Fox has with Parkinson’s Disease.
+Although the awareness is getting better it is classed as a rare disease.
+Many people will know that our HD Celebrity was the late folk singer Woodie Guthrie, who died of the disease in 1967 or the amazing Charles Sabine who was an NBC News reporter *and someone i highly recommend hearing speak as he is very inspiring*, Huntington’s has no celebrity connection like Michael J Fox has with Parkinson’s Disease.

-Joe O’Brien is a police man in Boston of Irish heritage (like any typical American) luckily for him he is married to his high school sweetheart, Rosie, and together they have four children, two boys and two girls.
-Joe begins to suffer from involuntary movements which in turn worries his wife.
+Our main character in this book is Joe O’Brien who is a policeman in Boston and of Irish heritage (like many American's) Joe married his high school sweetheart, Rosie, and together they have four children, two boys and two girls.
+Joe begins to suffer from involuntary movements which worries his wife.
 Joe learns he has Huntington’s disease, and even though his mother was never diagnosed, he realizes it was his mother who passed it to him, Joe’s mother was thought to be a violent alcoholic and died in a state mental institution.

 “Every breath is a risk, Love is why we breathe” – Katie O” Brien